**You can now read ‘about blog’ here.

 Like Brian Eno, my education evolved from visual arts to include writing poems, stories and articles which would eventually morph into journalism, which co-exists with my return to visual work – as both photographer and designer.
 However, unlike Eno, sound was never pursued as most of what I wanted to create already existed.
 Hearing colour in music enhances my relationship with it in terms of sound and visuals, but Synesthesia aside, my only involvement with music is by the written word with publications both physical and digital (All Music Guide as well as lyrics for Portugal’s O Atlas and American singer/songwriter Peter Kingsbery).
 My work has allowed me to cover music and film, hotels, restaurants, travel, transport and gadgets for among others China Daily, Global Blue, Time Out (Istanbul) and with Qatar Airways inflight magazine.

 The books that were born via my own publisher ‘equivocal’ are well documented.
 Still, I’m proud to have produced work which has been innovative and contemporary, being among the first to feature ‘strong language’ warnings, DVD style ‘making of’ featurettes and in some cases hidden content.
-While my ideas for multi-disciplinary projects with musicians, animators and film-makers have never materialised I have at the very least been humbled by personal correspondence with luminaries such as musicians: Robert Fripp, Iva Davies (Icehouse), Cocteau Twins, Lloyd Cole, Wang Chung and Jon Farriss (INXS) as well as Graphic artist Keith Breeden (Scritti Politti, Pink Floyd) and writer Peter Moore.
+While my ideas for multi-disciplinary projects with musicians, animators and film-makers have never materialised I have at the very least been humbled by personal correspondence with luminaries such as musicians: Robert Fripp, Iva Davies and John Lloyd (Icehouse), Cocteau Twins, Lloyd Cole, Nick Feldman (Wang Chung), Jon Farriss (INXS), Pat Mastelotto (Mr Mister, King Crimson), Tim Bowness and Steven Wilson (No-Man) as well as several members of Boom Crash Opera (Peter Farnan, Maz), and Cock Robin (Peter Kingsbery, Anna LaCazio and Clive Wright).
+Music related graphic artists Keith Breeden (Scritti Politti, Pink Floyd) and Bill Smith (Genesis, Climie Fisher) and Aussie travel writer Peter Moore.

-In addition to my creative work, I’ve run a parallel career in education and teach Inter-Cultural Communications at university level.
+In addition to my creative work, I’ve run a parallel career in education teaching Inter-Cultural Communications at university level in China.
 I’m no less fascinated or inquisitive about the world now than I was as a youngster seeing the Arabian dunes, the mountains of Europe, the blue pools of California or the unearthly landscapes of China from the air.
-So far I’ve been fortunate enough to visit over 30 countries on 4 continents living in a ‘marae’ and old railway station in New Zealand, a bookstore in Paris, and a ‘lojman’ in Turkey.
-I am able to live and work globally, however for the past five years’ I’ve been fortunate to call China home.
+So far I’ve been fortunate enough to visit over 50 countries and 100 cities on 5 continents living in a ‘marae’ and old railway station in New Zealand, a bookstore in Paris, a ‘lojman’ in Turkey, banks and churches in Spain.
+I live and work globally.